LinogeFly/hide-unwanted-streams-on-twitch/test/pages-test-cases.md

 ### Expected results
 1. Tumbnails for blocked channels should be hidden.
-2. Infinite scroll should triggered loading more thumbanils on the page.

 ## Test case 4

 ### Requirements
-1. Some channels must be in the "Blocked channels" list.
+1. Some channels must be in the "Blocked Channels" list.

 ### Actions
 1. Open [Top Channels](http://www.twitch.tv/directory/all) page.